-Here are some guidelines for creating a backpack care kit that can be really helpful to those who are roughing it or just down on their luck.
-This project is in Santa Fe, New Mexico so we have both cold, snowy winters and hot, dry summers.
+Introduction: Here are some guidelines for creating a backpack to give away that can be really helpful to those who are roughing it or just down on their luck.
+This information reflects the Santa Fe, New Mexico project so we have both cold, snowy winters and hot, dry summers.

 I design my kits for people who probably don’t have a permanent home which means they are not able to prepare food regularly, don’t sleep in the same place for very long, don’t have any safe place to store things and are possibly living and sleeping outside.
 I take into account that they may have to carry all or most of their belongings on their back and may not have ways to get back to anything they have stored once they move on.
 These conditions define the types of things which are useful to them and things which generally are not.